Glossary Terms

 Enables Operational Clarity & Better Decision-Making: Clearly defined roles and processes reduce ambiguity in management, streamline decision-making, and avoid internal disputes — critical when dealing with global trade, export orders, partners, and supply chains.

-Supports Strategic Growth & Flexibility: A well-drafted AOA with flexible share-capital and governance clauses allows businesses to expand, issue fresh equity, bring in new investors, or restructure — helping adapt to evolving international trade demands.
+Supports Strategic Growth & Flexibility: A well-drafted AOA with flexible share-capital and governance clauses allows businesses to expand, issue fresh equity, bring in new investors, or restructure — helping them adapt to evolving international trade demands.

 Builds Credibility with Partners, Buyers & Regulators: Overseas buyers, importers, banks, and regulators often perform due diligence — a valid, updated AOA reinforces trust, transparency and legal legitimacy.